-The often-overlooked Mormeck was the top guy in the division for a period of time, unifying the title for the first time since the days of Holyfield.
-Became the only man besides Roy Jones to stop Virgil Hill for his first title, who had just knocked out another good champion in Fabrice Tiozzo in the first round.
-Mormeck stopped two good contenders in Dale Brown and Alexander Gurov before repeating the win over an aging Hill.
+The often-overlooked Mormeck was the top guy in the division for some time, unifying the title for the first time since the days of Holyfield.
+He became the only man besides Roy Jones to stop Virgil Hill for his first title, who had just knocked out another good champion in Fabrice Tiozzo in the first round.
+Mormeck stopped two good contenders in, Dale Brown and Alexander Gurov, before repeating the win over an aging Hill.
 Beat undefeated Wayne Braithwaite to snag another belt before a puzzling stoppage loss to inconsistent O’Neil Bell.
 He came back to beat Bell and regain his belts before falling to Haye in a fight where he also had his man on the floor.
-Mormeck was one of the more ambitious cruiserweights of all time in terms of matchmaking and, by partly consolidating the titles, stands out from the rest of the pack.
+Mormeck was one of the more ambitious cruiserweights of all time in terms of matchmaking and stood out from the rest of the pack by partly consolidating the titles.

 Cunningham is one of the more impressive-looking cruiserweights of all time.
 Even though he sometimes never fought to his full potential, his resume is impossible to dismiss.
 His wins over Guillermo Jones, Krzysztof Wlodarczyk, and Marco Huck–all former world champions, represent perhaps the most top-heavy list of wins of any cruiserweight.
 Cunningham has also beaten notable cruiserweights such as Kelvin Davis, Wayne Braithwaite, and Troy Ross.